Marat-Shainurov/fastapi_e_store/readme.md

 7. /main.py - main project file, where the FatsAPI app is instantiated.
 8. /requirements.txt - main project dependencies.

 # Testing
-All the endpoints are covered by pytest tests in /tests/test_main.py Total coverage - 95%.
+All the endpoints are covered by pytest tests in /tests/test_main.py \

-# Security
+Run tests:
-CORSMiddleware settings are added to the app in main.py.
+- docker-compose exec app_fastapi_store pytest -vv tests